 - Installments

 - Rights and Obligations of both parties;

-- payment method;

 - Study program

-- Term of contract:

 - Tuition fees

+- Refund

+- s; payment method; - Term of contract;

+- lerm of contract;

 - Termination of contract

-- Refund

 Official CIT Student Status

 Upon registration, you will be given your email account, with which you can also access CIT UMS (system).
 The first week is programmed as an orientation week, during which the students meet their professors.